svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 The purpose of "default" and "combination" settings is to allow you to form a more complex regex expressions from a set of the saved ones.

 > Some example from real project: you want to see "FPS of your app" & "CPU consumption of cgroups" & "Top 10 threads within the system" & "List of crashed systemd services".
-> Combination of 4 regex patterns would easily allow to form such a request in ordeer to analyze performance issues.
+> Combination of 4 regex patterns would easily allow to form such a request in order to analyze performance issues.

 As I can't provide here examples from the real project, here is another "simplification with screenshots".

 ----

 I've created 2 patterns:
-- One gets system joucnal messages of dlt-daemon
+- One gets system journal messages of dlt-daemon
 - Another one gets "logger_test" message from system journal and marks it as error.

 I've checked "comb." setting of both patterns: